By Jeremy Fuller:

 If Abe’s government is serious about making progress on relations with Russia, it will need to find a creative way to diverge from the status quo.
 There is room to maneuver: a 2013 poll found that only 29 percent of the Japanese public supports the government’s current posture, with 67 percent favoring more compromise.[i]
 Momentum is building for reconciliation that can herald strategic shifts for both Japan and Russia.
 It remains to be seen exactly how Abe will change the equation in this intractable dispute while maintaining U.S. confidence, but December is a unique opportunity.
 The summit will either join a long line of fruitless diplomatic efforts or be an important step towards ending a bitter legacy of World War II.

-Jeremy Fuller is a research intern with Stimson’s East Asia program.
+Jeremy Fuller is an intern with the East Asia program at the Stimson Center.

 [i] James D.J.
 Brown, Japan, Russia and their Territorial Dispute : The Northern Delusion (Taylor and Francis, 2016), 87.